zayamatias/retroscraper-rpie/README.md

 #### --brackets

-As in previous commands, but this time it will match the brackets '[]' and insert tehm in the game name.
+As in previous commands, but this time it will match the brackets '[]' and insert them in the game name.

 All previous options will relay on the filename, so if the information is not in the filename, it will not show in the final name.

 #### --bezels & --sysbezels

-This two options allow you to download the game bezels (this is usually a pciture surrounding the playing area) and will allow you to decide if you want to download the generic system bezel if the game bezel is not found.
+These two options allow you to download the game bezels (this is usually a picture surrounding the playing area) and will allow you to decide if you want to download the generic system bezel if the game bezel is not found.

 #### --language LN & --google

-Language to use for game names & synposis
+Language to use for game names & synopsis

-If you select to use google translate, the games desciptions which are not available in the selected language, will be translated by google.
+If you select to use Google Translate, the game descriptions which are not available in the selected language will be translated by google.

-Default language is 'en'
+The default language is 'en'

 #### --nodb